Linear referencing

-Linear referencing, also called linear reference system or linear referencing system (LRS), is a method of spatial referencing in engineering and construction, in which the locations of physical features along a linear element are described in terms of measurements from a fixed point, such as a milestone along a road.
-Each feature is located by either a point (e.g. a signpost) or a line (e.g. a no-passing zone).
-If a segment of the linear element or route is changed, only those locations on the changed segment need to be updated.
+Linear referencing, also called linear reference system or linear referencing system (LRS), is a method of spatial referencing over linear or curvilinear elements, such as roads or rivers.
+In LRS, the locations of physical features are described parametrically in terms of a single curvilinear coordinate, typically the distance traveled from a fixed point, such as a milestone.
+It is an alternative to referencing by geographic coordinates, which would involve two coordinates, latitude and longitude.

+Point features (e.g. a signpost) are located by a single distance value while linear features (e.g. a no-passing zone) are delimited by two distance values, corresponding to beginning and end.
+If the subjacent linear referencing element or route is changed, only the linear coordinates of those locations on the changed segment need to be updated.

 Linear referencing is suitable for management of data related to linear features like roads, railways, oil and gas transmission pipelines, power and data transmission lines, and rivers.

+It is used in engineering, construction, and utilities management.

 Motivation

 A system for identifying the location of pipeline features and characteristics is by measuring distance from the start of the pipeline.
 An example linear reference address is: Engineering Station 1145 + 86 on pipeline Alpha = 114,586 feet from the start of the pipeline.
 With a reroute, cumulative stationing might not be the same as engineering stationing, because of the addition of the extra pipeline.
 Linear referencing systems compute the differences to resolve this dilemma.

 Linear referencing is one of a family of methods of expressing location.
 Coordinates such as latitude and longitude are another member of the family, as are landmark references such as "5 km south of Ayers Rock."
 Linear referencing has traditionally been the expression of choice in engineering applications such as road and pipeline maintenance.
 One can more realistically dispatch a worker to a bridge 12.7 km along a road from a reference point, rather than to a pair of coordinates or a landmark.
 The road serves as the reference frame, just as the earth serves as the reference frame for latitude and longitude.